 More videos have emerged showing the capability of 3D movies being made with the Microsoft Hololens 2 and several other features to bring consumers into the future.

-What Hololen AR aims to do is bring the computer into the real world without hindering your ability to interact with it.
+Hollen AR aims to bring the computer into the real world without hindering your ability to interact with it.

-Google followed with Google Cardboard, a VR headset with a low price trying to motivate the user and make them get used to the technology.
+Google followed with Google Cardboard, a VR headset with a low price, to motivate the user and make them get used to the technology.

 Google then developed an improved version, the Daydream View, launched in 2016.
 This product is built into the Android mobile operating system, making it easy for anyone who already has a smartphone.